Gx-Nasr/Gx-Nasr/README.md

 - Writing clear and efficient C code
 - Learning how systems work from the inside
 - Building small programs and debugging them well

-## Why this repo
-This workspace is my training ground: code I wrote while studying at 1337/42, with projects and exercises that show my skills and progress.